 If you have any questions, please contact us.
-This information is subject to change.
+This information is subject to change for 2019.

-There will be unbiased judges who will chose the winners for all contests.
-There will also be fan favorites selected by participant votes in some of the contests.
-A number of prizes will be awarded for each contest.
+Impartial judges choose winners for all contests.
+Some contests also have fan favorite awards, selected by participant votes.
+A number of prizes (including dolls!) will be awarded for each contest.

 The purpose of these contests is to encourage collectors to be creative and have fun with their dolls.

 Click the name of each contest to skip to the info on that event.

 How can you make The Clock Strikes Twelve come to life?
 Show us your best theme-related doll, outfit, photo, drawing, diorama, or other creative work.
 Any entry entered into any of the contests will be assessed for Best in Theme; you only have to enter your work in this category if you are not entering it in another category.

 Do you love to Make It Own?
 Have you rewigged and rechipped every doll you’ve ever had?
 Do you sew, knit, crochet, or hot glue new dresses for your dolls?
 Show off your artistry to rival Mango Park in the Customization Contest!